frimtec/pikett-assist/readme.md

 Build PAssist on your own and then install the APK via ADB to your android phone.

 ## Configuration
-The configuration is split into four blocks:
+The configuration is split into five blocks:

 ![Settings](images/PAssist_10.png)